matheuandrade/matheuandrade/README.md

 <br/>

-- 🇦🇺 Lived in Sydney, Australi ffrom october of 2022 until April of 2023
+- 🇦🇺 Lived in Sydney, Australia from october of 2022 until April of 2023

 <br/>

-- 💬 Let's talk about **C#, .Net Core, Typescript, Node.JS, React, Angular**
+- 💬 Let's talk about **C#, .Net Core, Typescript, Node.JS, React and Angular**

 <br/>

-- ⛳️ Check my personal website at [matheuandrade.dev](https://matheuandrade.dev)
+- ⛳️ Check my personal website at <a target="_blank" src="https://matheuandrade.dev">matheuandrade.dev</a>

 <!--